tscode/MathGL.jl/README.md

       alterations, see below).

-There are, however, important functions that are not covered by the scripting language (which only handles one graph).
-In this cases Some remarkable/maybe unexpected changes are listed in ???
+There are, however, important functions that are not covered by the scripting language (which is designed to only handle one graph).
+In this cases some remarkable/maybe unexpected changes are listed in ???

 #### Abusing The Matrix Syntax: Mgl Scripts in Julia ####
 To make it short: The following two code samples are perfectly equivalent